chaytanc/chaytanc.github.io/_modules/3_sincehs.md

     : Shoshana Zuboff

 Winter 2024
   : The End of the World is Just the Beginning
      : Peter Zeihan

 Winter 2024
   : Boule de suif
 	: Guy de Maupassant

 Winter 2024
   : This is How They Tell Me the World Ends
 	: Nicole Perlroth

 Winter 2024
   : Qu'est-ce qu'une nation?
 	: Ernest Renan

 Winter 2024
   : The Future is Rural
 	: Jason Bradford

 Winter 2024
   : Less is More
 	: Jason Hickel

+Winter 2024
+  : Mindfuck: Cambridge Analytica's Plot to Break America
+	: Christopher Wylie

 [comment]: <> (Oct 8)